Travel Budget for Quito Visit Quito on a Budget or Travel in Style

 What did other people spend on Alcohol in Quito?

 Typical prices for Alcohol in Quito are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Quito, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in Quito, but your costs will vary based on your travel style and the place where the purchase was made.

 • Beers for Two